AstraZeneca/runnable/docs/getting_started/why-magnus.md

 Magnus treats the *dag* definition as a contract between the data science team and the engineering team.
-While the dag could be run on local computers or in cloud by the data science team during the development/experiment phase, the dag is translated to choosen orchestrators language during deployment by the engineering team.
+While the dag could be run on local computers or in cloud by the data science team during the development/experiment phase, the dag is translated to chosen orchestrators language during deployment by the engineering team.
 This also enables the data science team to think along the lines of pipelines and orchestration without infrastructure complexities.

 We also found that, a few implementations in magnus to be more convenient than the counterparts it tries to